 No, you can’t purchase an Entry Form for a second work later.

-You can edit and save your artwork details until you submit your Entry From.
-Once you have submitted your Entry Form, you can’t make changes to your artwork details.
+No. You can edit and save your artwork details, but once you have submitted your Entry Form you can’t then make further changes.

-Yes, there’s a tutorial on how to photograph your work here, and for further details please see the How to Photograph Your Work document listed under Helpful Links on the homepage.
+Yes, there’s a tutorial on how to photograph your work here.For further information, please see the How to Photograph Your Work document listed under Helpful Links on the homepage.

 If you are entering a two-dimensional work, you must upload a primary image showing the work in its entirety.

-If you think it would help the judges, you can also enter up to two secondary images showing details of your work.
+If you think it would help the judges, you can also enter secondary images showing details of your work.

 If you are entering a three-dimensional work, upload three images, showing the work from different angles.

-No. If you upload images of different works, we will only show the primary image to the judges.
-The only exception to this rule, is an artist book.
+No. If you upload images of more than one work, we will only show the primary image to the judges.
+The only exception to the rule is an artist book.

-It’s up to you.
-As there are places for three images of each work, you could upload a secondary image including the frame.
+You can upload three images of each work, so if your work is framed, we suggest that you upload a secondary image including the frame.

 Images must be in one of the following formats: TIFF, TIF, JPEG, JPG or PNG.
-Each image must not exceed 3.00MB and should be at least 96dpi.
-The longest side of your image must be at least 1920 pixels.
+Each image must not exceed 5.00MB.
 Make sure you upload high-quality images, as poor images may hinder your chances of success.